 For the purpose of this article, a “baseline” shall be a measurement from which an applicant seeks a deviation.

-A PDD shall have a baseline of at least 10 acres.
+A PDD shall have a baseline of at least 10 acres for residential, 3 acres for commercial, and 5 acres for industrial uses.
+Where an applicant can demonstrate that the characteristics of his holdings will meet the objectives of this article, projects with less acreage will be considered, and further providd that in the event that the Town Board is considering a project with less acreage, the affirmative vote of not less than 4/5 of the members of the Town Board shall be required to establish such as a planned development district..

 For the purpose of this article, the minimum lot width, minimum lot area, minimum yard dimensions, and maximum height baselines shall be those set forth in Chapter 160 of this code for the zoning district(s) in which the PDD is proposed.
 However, baseline front, side and rear yard requirements shall apply only to the lot lines of the proposed PDD project site, and not to adjoining property not subject to the PDD application.

+Atleast 35% of the gross area of the PDD shall be and remain green space.

 The Town Board may allow a PDD applicant to deviate from one or more baseline requirements if the Town Board deems that the applicant has made a good faith effort to meet the purpose and objectives of this article, and the applicant additionally proposed community benefits acceptable to the Town Board as part of the application.
 The following are nonexclusive examples of community benefits:

 The inclusion of public recreational facilities, pedestrian amenities, other community facilities, or a combination thereof.